 Abstract.
-Measurements of elementary pp collisions is an integral component to understand heavy ion collisions.
+Measurements of elementary pp collisions are essential for understanding heavy ion collisions.
 Results for pp collisions at 200 and 62.4 GeV are presented.
 At both energies NLO pQCD describes pion production well.
-The measured pion transverse single spin asymmetries are very large at 62.4 GeV and are reasonably well described by models relying on pQCD at transverse momenta larger than 1 GeV/c
+The measured pion transverse single spin asymmetries are very large at 62.4 GeV and are reasonably well described by models relying on pQCD at transverse momenta larger than 1 GeV/c.